CSK players pay tribute to Dean Jones, singer Balasubrahmanyam | Sports-Games

 Delhi Capitals players also wore black armbands in memory of Jones

-While Balasubrahmanyam, popularly as SPB, died in Chennai on Friday afternoon after a long battle with COVD-19 infection, Jones had succumbed to a massive heart attack on Thursday in Mumbai.
+While Balasubrahmanyam, popularly as SPB, died in Chennai on Friday afternoon after a long battle with COVID-19 infection, Jones had succumbed to a cardiac arrest on Thursday in Mumbai.

 ALSO READ